Dara433/e-commerce-platform/README.md

 <u>Step 3: Cache Node.js dependencies</u>

 It caches Node.js dependencies to speed up builds by avoiding repetitive npm install runs.
-It uses GitHub's caching action to store the `~/.npm` folder and creates a unique cache key based on the operating system and the `package-lock.json` file.
-If an exact match isn't found, it falls back to older cache versions with a partial key.
-This facilitates faster builds, less downloading—more time for coding

  <u>Step 4: Installs Dependencies</u>